MicrosoftDocs/learn/learn-pr/startups/pitch-company/includes/3-pitch-deck-content.md

 - Demonstrate *founder-market fit*.
 What's your authentic connection to the problem you're solving?
 Do you and your cofounders have deep domain knowledge or hands-on experience in this sector?
 Have you lived and breathed the customer problem you're solving?
 Is it something that has affected you personally?
 - What projects have you undertaken before?
 How do you know you can function well as a team?
 If you have previous startup experience, what did you learn from it?
 - What unique insights do you bring?
 Why has nobody else seen this opportunity?
-- List any existing investors or advisory board members.
+- List any current investors or advisory board members.
 - What gaps exist?

 ### Market

 - Addressable market size.
-- It's usually better to derive an addressable market figure from the bottom up (for example, we sell our product for \$A, there are B potential customers, so the addressable market is \$A x B) rather than from the top down (for example, by referring to a market research report that says the total market is \$X and we hope to capture Y percent).
+- It's usually better to derive an addressable market figure from the bottom up (for example, we sell our product for $A, there are B potential customers, so the addressable market is $A x B) rather than from the top down (for example, by referring to a market research report that says the total market is $X and we hope to capture Y percent).
-- Is it a huge existing market that's dominated by old companies and ripe for disruption?
+- Is it a huge current market that's dominated by old companies and ripe for disruption?
 Or a nascent market that's about to become huge?
 Why?

 ### Validation